Survivor Series (2012): Background

-The event was planned to be held at the Consol Energy Center in Pittsburgh, Pennsylvania, before being relocated to the Bankers Life Fieldhouse in Indianapolis, Indiana.
+The 26th annual Survivor Series event was originally planned to be held at the Consol Energy Center in Pittsburgh, Pennsylvania, before being relocated to the Bankers Life Fieldhouse in Indianapolis, Indiana.

-Survivor Series is an annual gimmick pay-per-view (PPV) produced every November by WWE since 1987.
-The second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2012 event was the 26th Survivor Series and was scheduled to be held on November 18, 2012.
+The 26th Survivor Series event was scheduled to be held on November 18, 2012.

 The 2012 event was originally scheduled to be held at the Consol Energy Center in Pittsburgh, Pennsylvania.
 However, this booking inadvertently conflicted with the National Football League's schedule for the 2012 season, which pitted the Pittsburgh Steelers against the Baltimore Ravens in a home game that same night.
-Despite Pittsburgh being a strong WWE market dating from the territorial days of professional wrestling, WWE decided to make no attempts to locally compete against the fanbase of the Steelers (especially since the game was against the team's archrival) and moved Survivor Series to the Bankers Life Fieldhouse in Indianapolis, Indiana, marking the first Survivor Series held in Indiana.
-WWE compensated Pittsburgh by having a double Raw and SmackDown taping in December, before giving the city a "Big Four" pay-per-view with the now-infamous 2014 Royal Rumble.
+Despite Pittsburgh being a strong WWE market dating from the territorial days of professional wrestling, WWE decided to make no attempts to locally compete against the fanbase of the Steelers (especially since the game was against the team's archrival) and moved Survivor Series to the Bankers Life Fieldhouse in Indianapolis, Indiana, marking the first Survivor Series held in the U.S. state of Indiana.
+WWE compensated Pittsburgh by having a double Raw and SmackDown taping in December, before giving the city a "Big Four" event with the now-infamous 2014 Royal Rumble.